Semantic Security with Infinite Dimensional Quantum Eavesdropping Channel: Security Notions for Wiretap Channels with Quantum Outputs

 Note that since $\messageSpacePartition$ is a partition, the sum consists of only one summand for each fixed realization of $\messageRV$.

-An important thing to note is that it is not in general possible to guarantee a low eavesdropper's success probability.
+It is important to emphasize at this point that it is not possible in general to guarantee a low eavesdropper's success probability.
 For instance, $\messageRV$ could be drawn from a distribution where the binary representation of $\messageRV$ almost surely starts with $0$.
-What we can control, however, is the advantage that the eavesdropper gains by observing $\generalOperator(\messageRV)$ compared to the situation where it does not.
+What we can control, however, is the advantage that the eavesdropper gains by observing $\outputStateEve(\messageRV)$ compared to the situation where it cannot observe any channel output.
 We denote the maximum achievable success probability in solving Problem~\ref{prob:eavesdropper} for partition $\messageSpacePartition$ and message distribution $\messageProbabilityDistribution$ without observing any quantum state (i.e., by pure guessing) by